Sweet potato: Ceramics

+Dyes

 In South America, the juice of red sweet potatoes is combined with lime juice to make a dye for cloth.
 By varying the proportions of the juices, every shade from pink to black can be obtained.
-Purple sweet potato color is also used as a ‘natural’ food coloring.
+Purple sweet potato color is also used as a natural food coloring.

+Aquariums

 Cuttings of sweet potato vine, either edible or ornamental cultivars, will rapidly form roots in water and will grow in it, indefinitely, in good lighting with a steady supply of nutrients.
 For this reason, sweet potato vine is ideal for use in home aquariums, trailing out of the water with its roots submerged, as its rapid growth is fueled by toxic ammonia and nitrates, a waste product of aquatic life, which it removes from the water.
 This improves the living conditions for fish, which also find refuge in the extensive root systems.

-Ornamental uses
+Ornamentals

 Ornamental sweet potatoes are popular landscape, container, and bedding plants.
 Grown as an annual in zones up to USDA hardiness Zone 9, they grow rapidly and spread quickly.
 Cultivars are available in many colors, such as green, yellow, and purple.
 Some ornamental varieties, like 'Blackie', flower more than others.
 These ornamental cultivars are not poisonous, and although the leaves are edible, the tubers do not have a good taste.